junxit/us-congress-bills-117/metadata.md

 - 2022-07-12 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill, as amended.
 - 2022-07-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5955)
 - 2022-07-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-07-13 — Received in the Senate.
+- 2022-12-05 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 583.